 Museum on Wheels hits the road again!

-"Museum on Wheels" is a mobile educational project that brings the history of Polish Jews to life and restores the memory of local Jewish communities.
+"Museum on Wheels" is an educational project that brings the history of Polish Jews to life and restores the memory of local Jewish communities.
 It is also an excellent platform for cooperation with local activists and institutional partners who carry out their own three-day programme of educational events accompanying the exhibition in each given town.

 With its modern form of presentation, the "Museum on Wheels" exhibition offers an opportunity to experience history by the means of: